iBicha/UnityYoutubePlayer/adr-backend.md

 - Reduce the complexity of the previous approach: by unifying across platforms, they work the same way by making a web request to the server.
 - Invidious is designed to be a server for YouTube files and contains some caching mechanisms.
 This is useful for a Unity project where users are viewing mostly the same videos (e.g., cutscenes in the game).
 Invidious would return the same metadata of a video if it is less than 10 minutes old (at the time of writing), although streams are known to expire after 6 hours.
 - Invidious is self-hosted and is a good candidate for devs to be in control.
-- Volunteers generously provided a public instance to use, which can be very handy in trying to integrate playing YouTube videos in a Unity game before having to set up a server.
+- Volunteers generously provided a public instances to use, which can be very handy in trying to integrate playing YouTube videos in a Unity game before having to set up a server.
 This way, public instances are suitable for testing and demo purposes, but once game devs are planning to scale, they have the freedom to host instances as needed.
 - WebGL support is now possible since Invidious is capable of not only fetching video metadata and streaming data but can also stream the video itself without CORS restrictions.